eth-ait/hci-project-group-11/README.md

 To do so, we set up a survey that first asks the user to select factors which the user associates most with mood.
 We hoped that this would helped us select the attributes we would use in the user interface.

 The second task provided to our respondents required users listen to three different songs, and then rate out of 10 for each music attribute listed.
-For example, a classic piece from Mozart is expected to have a low "dancability" rating.
+For example, a classic piece from Mozart is expected to have a low "danceability" rating.

 After reading the musical and scientific literature on mood classification (see example [1]), the attribute words we chose to evaluate were:
 - loudness: how loud the track is